Claude AI Search Guide: Optimize for Brave Search & Brand Visibility

 User baseMassive, broadGrowing, skews technical/professional

 The user base difference matters.
 Claude users tend to be more technical, more research-oriented, and more likely to be making high-value decisions.
 A Claude recommendation for a B2B tool carries significant weight.
+This is also a key reason why claude ai vs google search matters for brand strategy: users who turn to Claude are often deeper in the decision process.

 What Brands Should Do Right Now